 It also had a rich heritage of religious and spiritual significance, as it was a former Visigoth capital and an important center of the Catholic Church.
 In addition, it was a politically stable city under the protection of the King Philip II of Spain.
 Therefore, a safe place where artists and intellectuals could work and live.

-El Greco was also attracted to the religious atmosphere of Toledo.
+Moreover, the religious atmosphere of Toledo also attracted El Greco.
 He was a deeply spiritual person, particularly interested in Christian mysticism.
 The city was an important center for the study of theology and home to many religious institutions.
 It provided him with a rich source of inspiration for his religious-themed paintings.